Singapore's Smart Nation Initiative and AI Upskilling

 SkillsFuture Enterprise Credit (SFEC)

-All Singapore-registered employers with at least 3 local employees qualify for the S$10,000 SFEC credit.
-Technology companies can apply this to AI training programmes, covering up to 90% of out-of-pocket costs.
+Every Singapore-registered employer with at least three local employees qualifies for the S$10,000 SFEC credit.
+Technology companies can apply this directly to AI training programmes, covering up to 90% of out-of-pocket costs.
+This credit exists specifically to accelerate enterprise capability building, yet it remains underutilised across the technology sector.

 Productivity Solutions Grant (PSG)

-The PSG supports Singapore SMEs in adopting technology solutions, including AI tools and training.
-Eligible companies can receive up to 50% support for qualifying AI solutions and associated training costs.
-For technology companies with fewer than 200 employees, PSG can be combined with SFEC for substantial cost reduction.
+The PSG supports Singapore SMEs in adopting technology solutions, including AI tools and associated training.
+Eligible companies can receive up to 50% support for qualifying AI solutions and training costs.
+For technology companies with fewer than 200 employees, PSG can be combined with SFEC to achieve substantial cost reduction on a single training investment.

 SkillsFuture Career Transition Programme

-Technology professionals transitioning into AI/ML roles can access enhanced subsidies through the Career Transition Programme.
-This covers up to 95% of course fees for eligible programmes, making intensive AI upskilling accessible for mid-career technology professionals.
+Technology professionals transitioning into AI/ML roles can access enhanced subsidies through the Career Transition Programme, which covers up to 95% of course fees for eligible programmes.
+For mid-career technology professionals, this makes intensive AI upskilling financially accessible in a way that removes cost as a meaningful objection.

 IMDA TechSkills Accelerator (TeSA)

-IMDA's TeSA initiative offers company-sponsored training programmes for AI and data analytics roles.
-Technology companies can access subsidised training places and even salary support for employees undergoing intensive AI upskilling.
+IMDA's TeSA initiative offers company-sponsored training programmes specifically for AI and data analytics roles.
+Technology companies can access subsidised training places and, in some cases, salary support for employees undergoing intensive AI upskilling, further reducing the effective cost of building internal AI capability.

 Programme Options